lzfelix/JParser/README.md

 This control is done through comparing the operand's absolute value to `epsilon`.
 The default value of this parameter is `1e-10` and it is stored on the constant `EPSILON`, but it can be changed according to the user's needs by calling `getEpsilon()` method.

 # Testing
 I developed some testing using JUnit, these can be found in the `tests` package, but for usage this package is not needed.
-To run theses tests you'll need both JUnit and Hamcrest (which are included on the project).
+To run these tests you'll need both JUnit and Hamcrest (which are included on the project).

 #License
 This software is provided under the MIT license.